Puerto Rican cuisine: Puerto Rican food outside Puerto Rico

 In New York City, cuchifritos or cochifritos refers to various fried foods prepared principally of pork in Spanish and Puerto Rican cuisine.
 In Spain, cuchifritos are a typical dish from Segovia in Castile.
 The dish consists of pork meat fried in olive oil and garlic and served hot.
 In Puerto Rican communities in New York City they include a variety of dishes including morcilla (blood sausage), papa rellena (fried potato balls stuffed with meat), and chicharrón (fried pork skin), and other parts of the pig prepared in different ways.
 Some cuchifritos dishes are prepared using plantain as a primary ingredient.
 Cuchifritos vendors also typically serve juices and drinks such as passionfruit, pineapple, and coconut juice, as well as ajonjolí, a drink made from sesame seeds.

 In Chicago, el jibarito is a popular dish.
 The word jíbaro in Puerto Rico means a man from the countryside, especially a small landowner or humble farmer from far up in the mountains.
 Typically served with Puerto Rican yellow rice, jibaritos consist of a meat along with mayonnaise, cheese, lettuce, tomatoes and onions, all sandwiched between a fried green plantain.
 In the early 20th century, bread made from wheat (which would have to be imported) was expensive out in the mountain towns of the Cordillera Central, and jíbaros were made from plantains which are still grown there on the steep hillsides.
 The version introduced to Chicago was originally made with skirt steak, but today it can be found in versions made with chicken, roast pork, ham, shrimp and even tofu.
 La jibarita is the sweet plantain version.

+Desserts

+Bizcocho Mojadito is a sponge cake crafted mainly from whipped egg yolks combined with butter, salt, sugar, milk, and a almond paste or extract.
+The process involves gradually folding in flour and baking powder, creating a smooth batter.
+Egg whites are whipped to stiff peaks and then gently incorporated for a light texture.
+Once baked and cooled, the cake is pricked with a fork to create small holes across the surface.
+A refreshing simple syrup made from lime peel and either brandy or rum is generously poured over the cake, allowing it to soak in flavor.
+Finally, it is finished with a delicious buttercream frosting infused with almond paste and vanilla.

+There are various adaptations of this recipe; some use evaporated milk or sour cream, while others skip milk altogether, resulting in a denser cake.
+Additionally, some bakers incorporate shortening into the buttercream for added richness.
+Simple syrup can be replaced with a coquito and adding coconut flakes to the buttercream frosting making this into a coquito cake.